Some history on Brierley Hill in the County of Staffordshire

 More information on Brierley Hill to follow.
 I probably created the page as I had a link to Brierley Hill from another page.
 When building the site it is easier to place links as they crop up rather than go back later on.
 I realise this is frustrating if you were specifically looking for information on Brierley Hill.
 There is information on Staffordshire dotted around the website - click here for a suitable starting place.

-£1.
+of £1.
 3s.
 9d., as wages due to a workman named James Holding.
-Mr Woodcock told the Magistrates that he ought not to have been summoned as defendant, because he was
+Mr. Woodcock told the Magistrates that he ought not to have been summoned as defendant,

 "Important to Workmen"